 The impact investing market in Bangladesh is nascent, but, of the countries under study, it is the third-most active after India and Pakistan and is likely to continue to see strong growth over the next few years.
-Nearly USD 955 million is currently deployed by impact investors, and an additional USD 744 million by a peripheral group of impact-related investors.
 The Bangladesh market accounts for 11.2% of the total capital deployed among the countries under study, has the fourth-largest number of active players, and has a number of investors scoping the market for possible entry.

-The figure of USD 1.25 a day is based on the World Bank's revised poverty line at 2005 purchasing power parity.
+15 The figure of USD 1.25 a day is based on the World Bank's revised poverty line at 2005 purchasing power parity.